safelock/BSOE-New-Course-Search/README.md

 A website to help fellow slugs quickly find the new BSOE new courses

 ## About
 Starting Fall 2019, many BSOE Courses will have changed course numbers and codes.
 I wanted to make a website that will help UC Santa Cruz students quickly find the courses they need to take.
-Just simply type in the old course code and it will return the new one with the decription of the class.
+Just simply type in the old course code (e.g. CMPS 101) and it will return the new code (e.g. CSE 101) with the decription of the class.

 ## Made With
 - HTML5, CSS3, Javascript